Miro0o/Docs-Notes/CS/CyberSecurity/👻 CTF/RE&BE/RE&BE.md

 # Reverse Engineering & Binary Exploitation

-Reverse Engineering in a CTF is typically the process of taking a compiled (machine code, bytecode) program and converting it back into a more human readable format.

-Very often the goal of a reverse engineering challenge is to understand the functionality of a given program such that you can identify deeper issues.

 [TOC]

-## Resource
+## Res

 [Malicious Coda Analysis](../../../🏠 Assets/CMU/Malicious Code Analysis/Intro.md)

 [二进制安全学习笔记](https://binhack.readthedocs.io/zh/latest/index.html)

+## Overview
+Reverse Engineering in a CTF is typically the process of taking a compiled (machine code, bytecode) program and converting it back into a more human readable format.

+Very often the goal of a reverse engineering challenge is to understand the functionality of a given program such that you can identify deeper issues.

 ## 🤿 RE